Report to Hikers December 30-January 5

 Hike report by Jim

-Sixteen hikers and three dogs met in Cortland County for a hike of various trails within the Alex and Michelle Gonzalez Hiking Sanctuary and Preserve.
+Twenty-two hikers and three dogs met in Cortland County on a wintery but seasonally warm morning for a mostly out-and-back hike of the Alex and Michelle Gonzalez Hiking Sanctuary and Preserve.
 This is hike # 36 on our list of regular hike locations: https://www.ithacahikers.com/hike-36.

-A warm welcome to hiker Rogelio and his canine hiking partner Sheridan on their first hike with the group!
+Welcome to Beth, Margaret S and John on their first hike with the group!

 View Leigh Ann’s photo album.